Monday, August 15, 2016

 Should you invite Pikachu to your event?

 Yes, many of us are probably already hungover from hearing about Pokémon Go and its “crazed” fan base.
-However, as event professionals, there are some key learnings we can glean from the game’s skyrocketing success.
+However, as event professionals, there are some key learning points we can glean from the game’s skyrocketing success.
 In one word: engagement.
 Pokémon Go has surpassed Twitter in terms of daily users and has more engagement than Facebook.

 It stands to reason that the last thing event planners want is their delegates spending all of their time trying to catch the next Pokémon or battling it out with attendees.
 One of the main ways organizers have used Pokémon Go for an event is deceptively simple: it can be a fun way for attendees to discover your event’s host city—after hours.